Whose Side Are You On?

-Whose Side Are You On? is the debut album by British band Matt Bianco, released in 1984 by WEA.
+Whose Side Are You On? is the debut studio album by British band Matt Bianco, released in 1984 by WEA.
 For this album, Matt Bianco was a trio of Mark Reilly (vocals), Basia Trzetrzelewska (vocals), and Danny White (keyboards).

-The album contains the band's first five international hits, most notably "Get Out of Your Lazy Bed", "Half a Minute", and the title song.
+The album contains the band's first five international hits, most notably "Get Out of Your Lazy Bed", "Half a Minute", and the title track.